Pontefract Tanshelf railway station

-Pontefract Tanshelf railway station is the most central station in the market town of Pontefract in West Yorkshire, England, and serves Pontefract Races, the racecourse located just down the street from the station.
-It lies on the Pontefract Line operated by Northern and is 8 mi east of Wakefield Kirkgate.
+History

+The first station on the site was opened on 17 July 1871 as Tanshelf, being renamed Pontefract Tanshelf on 1 December 1936.

 In the days of coal mining in the Pontefract area, the station served the needs of the local workforce with regular and frequent services timed for the beginning and the end of mining shifts.
 The station is the closest to the former Prince of Wales Colliery which closed in August 2002.
-The station serves Beechnut Lane, the home ground of Pontefract Collieries F.C.